-Writers who sail through the idea-generation and researching stages sometimes come to a sudden halt here, but writing the first draft of your ebook doesn’t need to be daunting or difficult.
+Writers who sail through the idea-generation and research stages sometimes come to a sudden halt here.

 One of the simplest ways to make writing easier is to have a clear outline before you begin.
 Otherwise, it’s easy to get stuck a couple of chapters into your ebook.